 For the time would fail me to tell of Gideon

 The first four people who lived by faith did so during the time of the Judges.
-Faith was a premium during this age.
-Everyone did what was right in their own eyes (Jdg 6:10; 17:6).
+Faith was at a premium during this age.
+Everyone did what was right in his own eyes (Jdg 6:10; 17:6).
 It was a period of apostasy in Israel.
 The nation was at a low ebb.
 Their apostasy brought the invasion of the Midianites (Jdg 6:4, 6).
-The penalty for denying worship of Baal was death (Jdg 6:28-30).
+The penalty for denying worship of Baal was death (Jdg 6:28–30).

-We find the account of Gideon in Judges 6:33-8:21.
+We find the account of Gideon in Judges 6:33–8:21.
 He was both a judge of Israel and a military leader.
 This man reduced his army from 32,000 to 300 men to fight the Midianites and Amalekites, which was an act of faith.
 Israel’s might was not in her military power but God.
-God made good on His Word by giving victory to Gideon (Jdg 6:12-14, 16; 7:9).
+God made good on His word by giving victory to Gideon (Jdg 6:12–14, 16; 7:9).

 Barak was the military commander who led Israel to victory over the Canaanite commander Sisera (Jdg 4:4–5:31).
 Sisera had 900 iron chariots.
 Israel defeated this powerful army with only a token army (Jdg 4:15, 16).
 The glory would not be Barak’s but God’s.
 When Sisera, the captain of the army of Jabin, king of Canaan, threatened Israel, God gave a promise to Deborah (Jdg 4:7).
 Both she and Gideon believed that promise.
 God honored their faith by routing Sisera with his hundreds of chariots (Jdg 4:15.

-We locate Samson’s sordid story in Judges 13:1-16:31.
-He was an immature and gullible man and was susceptible to the lure of women, yet, he was a man of faith (Jdg 13:25; 14:19; 15:14; 16:28).
+We locate Samson’s sordid story in Judges 13:1–16:31.
+He was an immature and gullible man and was susceptible to the lure of women; yet, he was a man of faith (Jdg 13:25; 14:19; 15:14; 16:28).
 He knew the source of his power was from God.

 Jephthah was a bastard.
-The Mosaic law excluded this type of people from the congregation (Deut 23:2); nevertheless, God conferred on him high dignity.
-Jephthah defeated the Ammonites (Jdg 10:6-11:32).
+The Mosaic law excluded this type of person from the congregation (Deut 23:2); nevertheless, God conferred on him high dignity.
+Jephthah defeated the Ammonites (Jdg 10:6–11:32).
 He was a judge prior in time to Samson.
 God gave him the task of defeating the Ammonites.
-He was another man of faith (Jdg 11:9-10, 29, 32).
+He was another man of faith (Jdg 11:9–10, 29, 32).
 He ascribed his victories to the Lord (Jdg 11:21,23).
 The Spirit of the Lord empowered him (Jdg 11:29).
 God honored him for his faith, not his mistakes.
 He made a rash vow about his daughter, but God used him anyway.

 also of David